-As soon as your Pilea babies, or pups have grown to a decent 2-3″ size, you can start removing them from the mother plant.
+As soon as the Pilea babies, or pups have grown to a decent 2-3″ size, you can start removing them from the mother plant.

 Use a clean, sharp knife and cut the baby plant away from the mother.

 Let it Root

 Now that the baby pup is separated from the mother plant, it already is a new plant ready to grow on its own.

 Because the plantlet already came ready with roots, you can choose to either plant it directly into the soil, or you can opt to place it in water first to let more roots grow out.